Parallels/docker-machine-parallels/README.md

 After the build is complete, `bin/docker-machine-driver-parallels` binary will be created.
 If you want to copy it to the `${GOPATH}/bin/`, run `make install`.

+### Managing Dependencies

+When you make a fresh copy of the repo, all the dependencies are in `vendor/` directory for the build to work.
+This project uses [golang/dep](https://golang.github.io/dep/) as dependency management tool.
+Please refer to [`dep` documentation](https://golang.github.io/dep/docs/introduction.html) for further details.

 ### Acceptance Tests